 The body’s reaction to stressful situations releases many of the same biochemical mediators that are involved in creating the sensation of pain.
 Therefore, it is vital to combat the vicious cycle in which pain causes stress that causes more pain.
 Seek to identify and address any sources of stress that can be mitigated.
 Simply eating and sleeping better can work wonders to help keep stress at bay.
 Consider using additional stress management techniques like yoga or tai chi to help regularly release physical and emotional stress.

 While bad pain can significantly hinder some activities, remaining active is essential to the physical and emotional management of bad pain.
 Aim for gentle physical activities that also provide a change of scenery, like a walk or a swim, in order to provide a temporary distraction brought about by such new stimuli.
 Consider walking with friends or family so that conversation can provide an additional distraction.
 The soothing effects of staying active can be felt both physically and emotionally.

 While social connections are essential, so is a supportive pain management team.
 Chronic and bad pain conditions should not be ignored and requires the support of experts in these often complex conditions.
-Explore the additional medical options provided by Alliance Spine and Pain Centers.
-With13 locations in the Atlanta metro area, pain relief is just around the corner.
+Explore the additional medical options such as when the pain is bad try focusing on other things provided by Alliance Spine and Pain Centers.
+With 13 locations in the Atlanta metro area, pain relief is just around the corner.